Vigalantee: Style and influence

 Vigalantee's' stylistic signature is the use of acronyms in titles of his albums and songs, such as M.I.S.E.R.Y. and A.N.I.M.A.L.
 Referred to as the Acronym King, Suggs believes acronyms are easier for the intended recipients of his message.
-"People relate to it better and it sticks to the mind easier," Vigalantee has said.
-It's a God-given gift."
+"People relate to it better and it sticks to the mind easier," he has said.

-Musically and professionally, Vigalantee has been influenced by a wide array of artists, from Curtis Mayfield to Canibus.
-Vigalantee has publicly expressed his belief that music is the gateway to establishing profound social change, and that these acts create "thought provoking music" as to a way to educate their listeners while also entertaining them.
-Lyrically, he cites Chuck D, LL Cool J, and Poor Righteous Teachers as integral influences.
+Vigalantee has been influenced by artists including Curtis Mayfield and Canibus.
+He has said that music is a gateway to establishing social change, and considers that these artists both educate and entertain their listeners.
+Lyrically, he cites Chuck D, LL Cool J, and Poor Righteous Teachers as influences.